Tokenization

 }),

-});The session must have processed a transaction to tokenize the payment information.
+});The session must have processed a transaction before you call the Create Token endpoint to tokenize the payment information.
+Create the original session with the Create Session endpoint.

 Pay API Tokenization (Higher PCI Scope)

-When using Pay API, you can tokenize card details directly (requires higher PCI Compliance) Read more about Pay API
+When using Pay API, you can tokenize card details directly with the Create Token endpoint (requires higher PCI Compliance).
+Read more about Pay API

 const response = await fetch("https://api.prahsys.com/payments/n1/merchant/{merchantId}/token", {